Transfer Student Checklist

 - Receive recommendation for academic study from the Intensive English Language Center (IELC) at UNR.

-EXEMPTION: Please note that students coming from the following English-speaking countries are exempt from the English language testing requirements: Antigua, Australia, Bahamas, Belize, British Guyana, Belize, Canada (except for Quebec), Ireland, Jamaica, New Zealand, St. Vincent, Trinidad & Tobago, and United Kingdom.
+EXEMPTION: Please note that students coming from the following English-speaking countries are exempt from the English language testing requirements: Antigua/Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, British Guyana, British Virgin Islands, Canada (except for Quebec), Ghana, Ireland, Jamaica, Kenya, New Zealand, Nigeria, Singapore, St. Lucia, St. Kitts and Nevis, St. Vincent, Trinidad & Tobago, United Kingdom and Zimbabwe.

-- Original financial documents: Financial Data Form accompanied by a bank statement showing a minimum of $33,600 for Fall 2014/Spring 2015 semesters.
-Original financial documents must be dated within the previous 12 months of application submission and may come from any dependable source, including scholarships, personal funds, or funds from the student's family.
+- Financial documents: Financial Data Form accompanied by a bank statement showing a minimum of $34,300 for Fall 2017/Spring 2018 semesters.
+Financial documents must be dated within the previous 12 months of application submission and may come from any dependable source, including scholarships, personal funds, or funds from the student's family.
 Financial documentation should be on bank letterhead.